cartapas/terragrunt-from-scratch/README.md

 ## Directory Structure

 The initial directory estructure includes the following:
+- **environments/**
-- environments/
+  - **account-setup/**
-  - **github/** Folder with configuration per every environment such as develop, staging, production, github, aws-configuration, among others.
     - **common_tags.yaml.** Common variables required along the module for tagging or creating resources.
+    - **main.tf.** Module calling with the custom variables from environment.
+    - **provider.tf.** AWS and Terraform providers configuration.
+    - **terragrunt.hcl.** Definition of the environment variables passed to Terragrunt and remote state configuration.
+    - **variables.tf.** Variables passed from Terragrunt to Terraform according to the environment.
+  - **develop/**
+    - **common_tags.yaml.** Common variables required along the module for tagging or creating resources.
+    - **data.tf.** Data resources required in the environment
+    - **main.tf.** Module calling with the custom variables from environment.
+    - **provider.tf.** AWS and Terraform providers configuration.
+    - **terragrunt.hcl.** Definition of the environment variables passed to Terragrunt and remote state configuration.
+    - **variables.tf.** Variables passed from Terragrunt to Terraform according to the environment.
+  - **github-setup/** Folder with configuration per every environment such as develop, staging, production, github, aws-configuration, among others.
+    - **common_tags.yaml.** Common variables required along the module for tagging or creating resources.
     - **provider.tf.** GitHub, AWS and Terraform providers configuration.
     - **README.md.** Module documentation.
     - **repo1.tf.** Definitions of the repo1.
 Copy this file to create different repositories with its own definitions.s
-    - **terragrunt.hcl** Definition of the environment variables passed to Terraform and remote state configuration.
+    - **terragrunt.hcl** Definition of the environment variables passed to Terragrunt and remote state configuration.
-    - **variables.tf.** Variables passed from Terragrunt to Terraform.
+    - **variables.tf.** Variables passed from Terragrunt to Terraform according to the environment.
+- **modules/**
+  - **network/**
+    - outputs.
+    - provider.
+    - README.md
+    - variables.tf
+    - vpc.tf
+- **modules-setup/**
+  - account-password-policy
+  - AWSconfig
+  - cloudtrail-main
+  - iam-group
+  - iam-policy
+  - iam-role
+  - iam-user
+  - sns
+- .gitignore
 - .terraform-version
 - .terragrunt-version
 - README.md